kworkflow/patch-hub/paper/paper.md

 	Ok(body)
 }
 ```
-Listing 4: Example of HTTP request to Lore
+Listing 4: Example of HTTP request to Lore.

 ## Discussion